dakujem/peat/readme.md

 ```
 It should produce `<script>` and `<link>` tags for your JS and CSS.\
 Pay attention to the path to the manifest file, as it will change according to where you run the snippet from.
 Adjust as needed.\
-Understand that `'./my-js-widget/manifest.json'` is a server path, while `'/my-js-widget'` is a URL prefix of the assets
+Understand that `'./my-js-widget/manifest.json'` is a server path, while `'/my-js-widget'` is part of a URL prefixing the assets
-(that is, where you moved the dist files to, relative to the PHP script in your public root).
+(that is, where you moved the dist files to, relative to the PHP script in your public root).\
+Also note that '/my-js-widget' is absolute, you may need to add your project's base path or use relative offsets (see below).

 Once this works, I suggest you move on to configure the bridge service (see below).